-SACTTI (Chair and Secretary) and OTDT representative (other SACTTI members can attend as observers) to ensure monthly EIRs received and reviewed.
-SACTTI responsible for preparation of risk assessment and/or position statement for emerging infectious agents as required and for conveying any recommendations and/or actions that arise from the EIR to JPAC and/or relevant SACs.
+Monthly EIRS are received and reviewed by the SACTTI EIR Review Group.
+SACTTI is responsible for preparation of Risk Assessments and/or Position Statements for emerging infectious agents as required and for conveying any recommendations and/or actions that arise from the EIR to JPAC and/or relevant SACs.
 JPAC and/or relevant SACs to ensure they take cognisance of any actions required following SACTTI review of the EIR.